Is McDonald's, Burger King and KFC open today? Locations, opening times, menus, drive-through and delivery updates

 Is KFC open today?
 Which KFCs are open?

-Around 100 KFC restaurants are now open for home delivery (via Uber Eats, Just-Eat and Deliveroo) and 55 branches of KFC have opened their drive-through lanes.
+Over 100 KFC restaurants are now open for home delivery (via Uber Eats, Just-Eat and Deliveroo) and more branches of KFC have opened their drive-through lanes.
 The full list is on the KFC website and reproduced below.

 At these restaurants, KFC is serving a limited menu to help the smaller kitchen teams maintain social distancing.
 View the current KFC menu here.